organicmaps/organicmaps/README.md

 ### Who is paying for development?

 The app is free for everyone, so we rely on donations.
-Please donate at [comaps.app/donate](https://comaps.app/donate) to support us!
+Please [donate](https://opencollective.com/comaps/donate) to support the CoMaps community and see this open project thrive!

-Please consider [donating](https://comaps.app/donate) if you want to see this open-source project thriving.
+The project's financial information is completely open and transparent at [our Open Collective](https://opencollective.com/comaps).

 ### How can I help with CoMaps?